hoffmangroup/acidbio/README.md

                         test all tools except for this tool.
 If unspecified, all tools will be tested --results-array-file RESULTS_FILENAME
-                        output binary results to file --failed-good GOOD_TESTS_FILENAME
+                        output binary results to file.
+If unspecified, no binary results will be outputted.
+  --failed-good GOOD_TESTS_FILENAME
                         output incorrect good test cases to file --passed-bad BAD_TESTS_FILENAME